grmkris/opensource-orchestra/gift-pyusd/README.md

 This will:
 - Compute equal split amounts from `TOTAL` across `artistIds` (remainder distributed from the first artist).
 - Call `GiftPYUSD.allocateGift(artistIds, amounts)` once to allocate balances.
-- Mint one `MultiGiftSBT` to the caller with the full split.
+- Mint one `GiftPYUSDMulti` to the caller with the full split.

 5) Verify on-chain state:
 ```bash